cigroup-ol/metaopt/docs/getting_started.rst

     def f(a, b, g):
         return some_expensive_computation(a, b, g)

-By default, OrgES minimizes objective functions and using `minimize` is only required to give the return value a descriptive name.
+By default, MetaOpt minimizes objective functions and using `minimize` is only required to give the return value a descriptive name.

 To also give parameters more descriptive names, the ``title`` option supported